barczynsky/libflow/README.md

 ## What's that?

-libflow is a simple yet robust data-flow pipeline library written using C++11.
+libflow is a simple yet robust data-flow pipeline library written using C++14.

-- while following SYR principle, it can be (re)used almost everywhere
+- following SYR principle, libflow can be (re)used almost whenever everywhere

 ## Compiling

-libflow currently supports and probably compiles well under Linux or any Unix-like.
-That is all given using rather recent version of gcc - any (GOOD) C++11 compiler should do actually.
+libflow currently supports Linux or any Unix-like system.
+There is no official support for Windows/Mac (yet).
+However, strict coding rules and C++14 standard conformance, should also allow for flawless compilation under Windows or Mac.
+That applies to using rather recent C++14 compiler (gcc, clang or msvc).

 ```bash
 git clone https://github.com/barczynsky/libflow.git